Notice of Pre-AIA or AIA Status

 Regarding Claim 2, Himolla teaches the limitations set forth in Claim 1 and further discloses the pair of brackets, the first portion and the second portion form a six-bar mechanical linkage, the six-bar mechanical linkage arranged to move from a retracted position to the extended position upon actuation of the gas spring (Shown in transition between Fig. 7 and Fig. 8).

-Regarding Claim 3, Himolla teaches the limitations set forth in Claim 2 and further discloses the second portion comprises means for attaching the footrest directly or indirectly to a main linkage of a linkage system of the second portion when the six-bar mechanical linkage is in the retracted state (Connection shown in Fig. 7).
+Regarding Claim 3, Himolla teaches the limitations set forth in Claim 2 and further discloses the second portion comprises means for attaching the footrest directly or indirectly to a main linkage of a linkage system of the second portion when the six-bar mechanical linkage is in the retracted position (Connection shown in Fig. 7).

 Regarding Claim 5, Himolla teaches the limitations set forth in Claim 1 and further discloses the second portion comprises a support plate shaped and dimensioned to receive the footrest (Fig. 8 shows plate structures coupled to element 15 supporting the footrest).